vineetk1/conversational-transaction-bot/README.md

 To assist in Training, the two parameters *auto_lr_find* and *auto_scale_batch_size* in the file *input_param_files/distilgpt2_dstc2* enable the software to automatically find an initial Learning-Rate and a Batch-Size respectively.
 As training progresses, graphs of *"training-loss vs. epoch #"*, *"validation-loss vs. epoch #"*, and "learning-rate vs. batch #" are plotted in real-time on TensorBoard.
 Training is stopped by typing, at the commandline, the keystroke ctrl-c.
 The current training information is checkpointed, and training stops.
 Training can be resumed, at some future time, from the checkpointed file.
 Testing calculates the Perplexity of the model from the test dataset.
 A detailed statistics on the model is generated in the files *failed_dialogs_stat.txt* and *passed_dialogs_stat.txt*.
 The *failed_dialogs_stat.txt* file has information about the dialogs that failed, and *passed_dialogs_stat.txt* has information about the dialogs that passed.
-## Resume training, validation, and testing a model
+## Resume training, validation, and testing a model with same hyper-parameters
-Resume training, from where it was previously stopped or from any other checkpoint, with the same model- and training-states by using the following command:
+Resume training a checkpoint model with the same model- and training-states by using the following command:
 ```
 python3 ctbMain.py input_param_files/distilgpt2_dstc2-resume_training
 ```
 The user-settable hyper-parameters are in the file *input_param_files/distilgpt2_params-resume_training*.
 An explanation on the contents of this file is at *input_param_files/README.md*.
-## Continue training, validation, and testing a model with different hyper-parameters
+## Start training, validation, and testing a model with different hyper-parameters
-Continue training, from where it was previously stopped or from any other checkpoint, with the same model-state but different hyperparameters for the training-state by using the following command:
+Start training a checkpoint model with the same model-state but different hyperparameters for the training-state by using the following command:
 ```
 python3 ctbMain.py input_param_files/distilgpt2_dstc2-load_change_params
 ```